 Coloured stickers were used to highlight prescriptions containing fridge items and CDs in schedules 2 and 3.
-The RP described that they checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
+The RP described that they checked if patients receiving high risk medicines such as lithium, warfarin and methotrexate had had blood tests recently and gave additional advice as needed.
 And they made records of this advice on the PMR.

 The pharmacy offered a range of additional services including flu vaccinations.
 The signed patient group direction for the current flu vaccination service was available.
-The pharmacy also offered COVID-19 vaccinations.
-These were administered by a dispenser using the National Protocol.
 The pharmacy had all the required equipment to run the vaccination services.
 The pharmacy offered the NHS New Medicines Service.
 Pharmacists contacted people prescribed new medicines to check how they were getting on and to offer any advice needed.
-The pharmacy was registered to receive referrals as part of the Community Pharmacy Consultation service (CPCS) and received regular referrals, from both NHS111 and GP practices.
+The pharmacy offered the Pharmacy First service.
+The RP had completed all required training and had appropriate equipment to manage the service.
+The SI had spent time with the local GP practices to ensure they were aware what conditions and people could be managed through the Pharmacy First service.
+And they challenged when inappropriate referrals were received.

 The pharmacy team was aware of the risks associated with people becoming pregnant whilst taking sodium valproate as part of the Pregnancy Prevention Programme (PPP).
 The pharmacy team took care not to apply labels over the warning cards on the boxes of valproate products when dispensing.
 The pharmacy team were aware of the new requirement to only dispense valproate in original packs to ensure people receiving it could see the warning about the risks of becoming pregnant whilst taking it.
-The RP had regular conversations with the people at risk who were prescribed valproate to ensure they were on adequate contraception.
+The RP had had conversations with the people at risk of becoming pregnant who were prescribed valproate to ensure they were on adequate contraception.